 - The recording and trending of site-specific emissions to track where improvements are being made

-– How many pollution-free days this month have been achieved.
+- Highlighting how many pollution-free days this month have been achieved

 GSTT’s involvement with this innovative and ground-breaking pilot enabled them to identify the causes of on-site emission spikes and strategise accordingly.

 Being armed with data-driven evidence enables NHS Trusts to engage with suppliers and stakeholders and upstream and downstream their emission reduction strategies.
 This type of collaborative health technology pathway is recommended by NHS England.